Citrinate/BoosterManager/README.md

 `"BoosterDelayBetweenBots": #,`

-Example: `"BoosterDelayBetweenBots": 5,`
+Example: `"BoosterDelayBetweenBots": 60,`

 This `uint` type configuration setting can be added to your `ASF.json` config file.
-It will add a `#` minute delay between each of your bot's booster crafts.
-For example: when attempting to craft a booster at 12:00 using a 5 minute delay, Bot 1 will craft at 12:00, Bot 2 will  craft at 12:05, Bot 3 will craft at 12:10, and so on.
+It will add a `#` second delay between each of your bot's booster crafts.
+For example: when crafting a booster at 12:00 using a 60 second delay; Bot 1 will craft at 12:00, Bot 2 will  craft at 12:01, Bot 3 will craft at 12:02, and so on.

-By default, this delay is set to `0`, and is not recommended to be used in all but the most extreme use cases.
+By default, this delay is set to `0`, and is not recommended to be used except in the most extreme cases.